-When addicts seek help for substance abuse in inpatient recovery programs, their treatment includes a number of elements.
+When addicts seek help for substance abuse in residential recovery programs, their treatment includes a number of elements.
 Along with the counseling sessions and attending 12-step meetings, clients learn life skills to help them undo some of the damage caused by poor diet and irregular eating.

 Nutrition Tips to Help Addicts Continue to Improve Their Health Once They Leave the Addiction Nutrition Program: